Tesfa-B/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -l: list files in the directory in long format ls -la: list all files in the directory in long format ls -la: list all files in the directory in long format mkdir /temp/my_first_directory : crates the directory in /temp/
+ls -l: list files in the directory in long format ls -la: list all files in the directory in long format ls -la: list all files in the directory in long format mkdir /temp/my_first_directory : crates the directory in /temp/ mv  /tmp/betty /temp/my_first_directory: moves betty to my_first_directory rm /tmp/my_first_directory/betty: deletes betty from my_first_directory